-For several decades, Panama has been chosen by numerous Fortune 500 companies dedicated to all kinds of commercial activities as a profit center and a real base to coordinate their multinational or regional operations.
+Panama has been chosen by numerous Fortune 500 companies dedicated to all kinds of commercial activities as a profit center and a real base to coordinate their multinational or regional operations.

 Multinational companies of some countries have established their distribution base in Panama to commercialize their products and services towards Central, South America and the Caribbean.
 This commercial presence is represented by sectors such as those of electronic appliances, food, wines, shoes, jewelry and jewelry, cosmetics, eyewear, furniture, pharmaceutical products, cars, tools, banking, energy, perishable goods, kitchen, etc.

 The Republic of Panama has a service based economy, for what becomes necessary to take advantage of the globalization and the worldwide structures for the creation of new alternatives that helps for the development of our country.
 Panama is located in the center of the American Continent, with access through land, sea and air.
 It has a tropical climate the whole year, free of natural disasters, and a modern capital city with the largest banking center in Latin America.
 Having qualified human resource, a stable economy based on the US Dollar currency; a world class communications platform, political and social stability, makes Panama a strategic country for any company looking to relocate or simply open a back office.